 The NGA LTER DEI Committee discusses actions and resources which will be helpful in fostering diversity, equity, and inclusion at our site.
 The committee also informs the NGA LTER community about the resources and best practices that are available within the LTER Network.

-The committee meets on a monthly basis on the first Tuesday of the month.
+The committee meets on a monthly basis.
 Please contact the committee with ideas for new initiatives.